How to Get a Data Science Education with Coursera Plus

 4.5 stars - 218k+ enrolled

 This is where you start to hone some of those engineering skills.
 Pretty soon you’ll want to work with data that’s too large to fit into memory, or takes too long to clean and filter.
 This is where tools like Hadoop and Spark come in.

 By learning how to use larger machines in the cloud and paradigms like MapReduce, you can start to really harness the vast swaths of data we’re generating every day.

 Focused Interest and Projects

-There’s many interesting paths you can go down now that you’ve built a solid foundation.
+There are many interesting paths you can go down now that you’ve built a solid foundation.
 Ultimately, the question is “What do you want to do with data science and machine learning?”
-At this point you might have an idea for what to do, and a simple search through Coursera should yield an interesting course on that topic.
+At this point, you might have an idea of what to do, and a simple search through Coursera should yield an interesting course on that topic.

 Lastly, while you’re learning, it’s extremely important to make sure you’re constantly working through projects.
 This will both solidify your knowledge and provide examples of your competency when applying for jobs.
 Coursera Plus also includes Guided Projects, many of which follow pretty closely to the curriculum laid out here.

-There’s guided projects on almost any topic, but you can start with a simple search for data science guided projects here.
+There are guided projects on almost any topic, but you can start with a simple search for data science-guided projects here.